feugy/melodie/README.md

    - https://github.com/paulmillr/chokidar/issues/917
    - https://github.com/paulmillr/chokidar/issues/591
 1. Can not add the same track twice to play list (duplicated ids in each)
+1. When loading new folders, enqueuing or going to album details will give incomplete results.
+Going back and forth won't load new data

 ## History